hiscom/avh.chah.org.au/_posts/2020-09-14-explore-your-area.md

 {% include figure.html
     src="/media/2020/09/12/explore-your-area-4.jpg"
-    alt="Explore your area: 3004, map, info window" caption="Clicking on the map will bring up an info window with basic information about the record."
+    alt="Explore your area: 3004, map, info window" caption="Clicking on a dot on the map will bring up an info window with basic information about the record."
 %}